binarycamper/ft_transcendence/README.md

 # Unassigned:

+• Implement 'Settings' feature for chat rooms (http://localhost:5173/friendrequest/chatroom):

+- Allow all users to leave the ChatRoom, if the ChatRoom owner decides to leave his CHatroom the Room gets deleted and all references (messages[] && users[]).
+- Allow room owners to assign admin roles.
+- Enable admins to manage room membership and settings.
+- Ensure intuitive UI for inviting, kicking, and assigning admins within chatrooms.
+- Better create a new site for that because ChatroomPage is so fat

+---

 • The user should be able to invite other users to play a Pong game through the chat interface.
 (ChatRoom.page /chat/invite Backend Response)

 ```